cgeeng/5100-adver-search-template/README.md

 Conciesly and effictively describe the evaluation function that you used for your xiangqibot.
 You can also use Latex as long as you explain the symbols and justify why you created your function in the manner with which you did.

 $$f(X,n) = X_n + X_{n-1}$$

+## LLM Policy

+You CAN use LLMs to generate code for the visualization extra credit.

+You CAN use LLMs to ask conceptual questions about topics, explain error messages, and refactor your code AFTER it has been written.

+You CANNOT use LLMs to generate the code for the rest of your homework assignment.